Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 If you are a beginner or just wondered if this type of photography is for you then I have you covered.

 Let's get the obvious out of the way and properly define macro photography.
-From Wikipedia:
+According to Wikipedia:

 Simply put it's magnifying a subject through the lens of your camera.
 The image projected onto the camera sensor is life-sized, or greater.